hakanmetei/hakanmetei/README.md

 - 👋 MERHABA BEN HAKAN
-- 👀 BURAYA BAZI YAPTIĞIM PROJELERİMİ BIRAKIYORUM
+- 👀 BURAYA BAZI EĞLENCELERİMİ BIRAKIYORUM

 <!---
 hakanmetei/hakanmetei is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.